evejweinberg/eternal_cloud/readme.md

 live heroku deployed URL: https://lit-castle-51205.herokuapp.com/

+#overall issues
+-facebook login button (/login.html) not showing up on heroku deployment (only shows on localhost)
+- webcam
+- on login.html, if the name they type in is already taken, let them use it anyway, currently there is not even error messaging to let them know.

 #when /login submit button is pressed

 - ~~replace front end screen with /form-score/:id (working already)~~